mvaganov/self/RESUME_redux.md

 * Teach computer science, with a curriculum designed to motivate in a context of creativity and computer hacking
 * Subjects: Computer Science fundamentals, HTML/CSS, Python, JavaScript, C, C++, C#, Unity, VR, computer graphics, photoshop, 3D modeling, 3D printing, electronics, cyber security, tech industry culture
 * Wrote software used to manage schedule and notification using speech synthesis
+* Implemented Artificual Neural Network in C# from scratch as an educational exercise

 #### Code Coach at theCoderSchool